fullstack-development/pab-api-js/doc/web-sockets.md

 { "contents": null, "tag": "ContractFinished" }
 ```

+## Benefits of web socket

+There are few key difference using web socket to fetch information on contract instances compare to using REST API:

+- With web sockets you can receive updates about changes in contract instances' state in real time;
+- You don't need to pull updated by calling API endpoint and then try to filter whether the data you received is updated or not and is related to your use-case.
+With web sockets it makes state management for your frontend application cleaner and straightforward;
+- For each contract instance you can create a separate web socket connection.
+Or you can use single web-socket connection and subscribe to multiple contracts to receive updates for.
+The difference would be on architecture solutions for your frontend application and how you want to manage updates.

+If you want to learn more about web socket API you can check [MDN Web documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API#interfaces).

 ## Uniswap Playground WS

 You can also check the Uniswap playground with web-socket support.
 Simply run from `./examples/uniswap-playground`